 - The Park's grounds are open from sunrise to sunset every day.
-All parking areas close at sunset. - The Visitor Center is open May 1 to October 31 and current hours are posted on the Park Website. - The Weir House, Weir Barn, Weir Studio, and Young Studio are available to the public May 1 to October 31.
-Hours for self-guided viewing, open studio hours, and guided tour times vary and are kept up to date on the park's website. - Restroom facilities are open 10:00am to 4:00pm daily, May 1 to October 31. - All public buildings, including restroom facilities, are closed for the park's off-season, November 1 to April 30. - All public buildings are closed in observance of the following federal holidays: New Year's Day (January 1), Thanksgiving Day, and Christmas Day (December 25). - Administration offices are open from 9:00am to 5:00pm, Monday through Friday, year round.
+All parking areas close at sunset. - The Visitor Center opens on weekends in May and Wednesday Sunday from June to October 31; current hours are posted on the Park Website. - The Weir House, Weir Barn, Weir Studio, and Young Studio are available to the public on weekends in May and Wednesday Sunday from June to October 31.
+Hours for self-guided viewing, open studio hours, and guided tour times vary and are kept up to date on the park's website. - Restroom facilities are open 10:00am to 4:00pm daily, May 1 to October 31, with the exception of Memorial Day, Labor Day, and Indigenous Peoples' Day. - All public buildings, including restroom facilities, are closed November 1 to April 30. - Administration offices are open from 9:00am to 5:00pm, Monday through Friday, year-round.
 Administration offices are CLOSED on all federal holidays.